philiph99/Sarculator_MetaAnalysis/README.md

-# Frequentist and Bayesian Meta-Analysis of Sarcoma Prognostic Models
+# Frequentist and Bayesian Meta-Analysis of a Sarcoma Prognostic Model

 This repository contains the code and data used for the meta-analysis conducted as part of my Master's thesis in the MSc Applied Statistics programme.
-The objective is to evaluate the performance of a prognostic model for sarcomas using both frequentist and Bayesian methods.
+The objective was to evaluate the performance of a prognostic model for sarcomas using both frequentist and Bayesian methods.
+The code in this respository can be used to run the frequentist and Bayesian meta-analysis, construct forest plots, conduct a sensitivity analysis by excluding a study with unclear risk of bias and plot a bar chart and traffic light chart of the risk of bias.

 ## Repository structure